Curriculum Master Business Informatics

 Learning Outcomes:

-The students possess implementation competences acquired in several projects in changing groups on learning contents from the areas of Digital Economy, Data Science & Analytics and Business Software Conception & Design.
+The alumni possess implementation competences acquired in several projects in changing groups on learning contents from the areas of Digital Economy, Data Science & Analytics and Business Software Conception & Design.
 In the second semester, these short projects focus primarily on the area of ideation and the design of new business models and their mapping in companies and IT, as well as on data awareness and the optimal use of effects of the digital transformation.
-The students are able to apply established methods (for example, the design thinking process) in this area.
-During the attendance period, coaches from the above-mentioned areas and in the area of presentation & soft skills are available to the students.
-Through their support and feedback, the students acquire the ability to present projects in a way that is appropriate for the target group and have practised confident presentation.
+The alumni are able to apply established methods (for example, the design thinking process) in this area.
+During the attendance period, coaches from the above-mentioned areas and in the area of presentation & soft skills are available to the alumni.
+Through their support and feedback, the alumni acquire the ability to present projects in a way that is appropriate for the target group and have practised confident presentation.
 They are able to face a discussion and are able to take the different roles of the stakeholders in the processes in perspective.
 They have the ability to thematise the change processes associated with the introduction of technology and to bring them into a discourse.

 Superior module: